ourobouros/franciscop.github.io/blog/better-promises/readme.md

 I love promises.
 It isn't a secret and I've said it [many](https://medium.com/server-for-node-js/async-await-are-awesome-c0834cc09ab), [many](https://medium.com/server-for-node-js/servers-middleware-promises-41d82a184452) times.
 They come in all asynchronous shapes and colors.
-But the question always arises: could they be any better?
-To even pretend to answer that, let's see some places where they fall short:
+But I think they could be better, so let's see some places where they fall short:

-### Parallel
+### Parallel resolution

 To run several promises at once you'll use `Promise.all()` quite too often: